Bonifatius94/veb-in-c/THEORY.md

 But this doesn't suffice.
 The insert() and delete() operations are still only O(log u).
-Traversing a single path from the top to the bottom of the entire tree yields our desired time complexity of O(log log u) because the tree is only O(log u) layer high, but there might be cascading insertions / deletions, so an operation could explore various paths, ruining the performance.
+Traversing a single path from the top to the bottom of the entire tree yields our desired time complexity of O(log log u) because the tree is only O(log u) layer high and there are always O(sqrt(u)) child nodes.
+The only problem is that we don't know which paths of the tree to take, so there might be cascading insertions / deletions, ruining the performance.

-Now, instead of carrying out an amortized analysis for showing that it's not too bad anyways (like in the Fibonacci heap structure), Peter van mde Boas came up with another brilliant idea.
+Now, instead of carrying out an amortized analysis for showing that it's not too bad anyways (like in the Fibonacci heap structure), Peter van Emde Boas came up with another brilliant idea.
 He excluded the data stored in the low pointer from the tree.
 This little trick guaruntees that there are no cascading insertions / deletions because the low pointer is not part of the tree and therefore doesn't cause any recursive operation calls.
 That way, insert() and delete() also yield the time complexity of O(log log u).

+*Note: When inserting into an empty structure, we put the first key into the low pointer, so recursion stops right there.
+And when a subtree becomes empty, the parent tree has to contain at least the key stored in low pointer which is not part of any subtree, so it's impossible for various parent trees to become empty cascadingly.*

 ### Memory Allocation
 Maybe we did agree a bit too fast on the performance of the insert()